Video: Ophthalmic nerve

 Hey everyone!
 It's Nicole from Kenhub, and today we're going to be talking about the ophthalmic nerve.
 During this tutorial, we'll be using this lateral view of the cranium and brainstem to look at the ophthalmic nerve with, of course, our brainstem over here on the right with the trigeminal nerve and the optic nerve emerging and then passing through to the orbit and the eyeball.
 In this tutorial, of course, although the focus is on the ophthalmic nerve, we're going to talk about a few different structures associated with it starting first with the trigeminal nerve which is also known as the fifth cranial nerve followed by the trigeminal ganglion and, finally, the ophthalmic nerve which is often referred to as V1 as it's the first branch of the trigeminal nerve.
 With regards to the ophthalmic nerve itself, we'll talk about its many branches before finishing by talking about some associated structures.
 But, for now, let's begin with the trigeminal nerve.

 As I mentioned before, the trigeminal nerve is the fifth cranial nerve and is often referred to as CN V. In addition to being the largest of the twelve cranial nerves, it is often considered to be the most complex.
-After arising from its nucleus, it emerges from the midbrain at the junction of the pons and the middle cerebral peduncle as a large sensory root and a smaller motor root.
+After arising from its nucleus, it emerges from the anterior mid-pons as a large sensory root and a smaller motor root.
 It then merges with the trigeminal ganglion or the Gasseri ganglion and not like massive nerve cell bodies which we'll talk more about in the next slide.

 The trigeminal nerve provides innervation for the sensation of the face, mucous membranes, and some other structures of the head; the motor innervation of the muscles of mastication which includes the masseter muscle shown in green on the right, as well as feedback for proprioception of the face and the lower jaw.